abenkoula71/indian-food-react/README.md

 Runs the app in the development mod
 Open [http://localhost:3000](http://ocalhost:3000) toview it i thebrowse The page will reload if you make
-You will also see any lint errors in t
+You will also see any lint errors in
 Launches the test runner in the intractive watch mo See the section about [running tests](htps://facebok It correctly bundles React in produconode and optimze bld frthebestprforan